For more information, see Chapter 7.6: Copyright.

 At the heart of Cooper v Universal Music Australia is website A, which provided links to website B (mp3s4free.net).
 Website B allowed users to download, copy and otherwise communicate copyright-protected music files.

 Website A’s owner, operator and website host were found guilty of infringing copyright as they had authorised the copying and communication of copyright-protected songs.
-The An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. found that despite legal disclaimers on website A, by providing the links (and supporting a site that provided the links) the website owner and hosts had ‘authorised’ infringement because the links were for the purpose of downloading music files, and nothing was done to prevent infringements occurring.
-The disclaimers were not seen to have any effect in limiting liability but rather were seen as Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. that the website owner was well aware of the likelihood of infringing content being made available via the links on the site.
+The court found that despite legal disclaimers on website A, by providing the links (and supporting a site that provided the links) the website owner and hosts had ‘authorised’ infringement because the links were for the purpose of downloading music files, and nothing was done to prevent infringements occurring.
+The disclaimers were not seen to have any effect in limiting liability but rather were seen as evidence that the website owner was well aware of the likelihood of infringing content being made available via the links on the site.

 The court’s finding of copyright infringement was subsequently upheld by the full Federal Court against everyone but the technician, who was found to be a mere employee and therefore not liable.
-An application for special leave to The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision. to the High Court on this matter was refused in 2007.
+An application for special leave to appeal to the High Court on this matter was refused in 2007.

 This case has been applied by the High Court in Roadshow Films Pty Ltd v iiNet Ltd HCA 16.
 The iiNet case is discussed in ‘Case example: file sharing’, below.